lawpdas/OSSOT/README.md

-# Awesome Open Source Project for Visual Object Tracking
+# OSVOT: Open Source Project for Visual Object Tracking

 **What does a good open source project look like?**

 **Rating**: `stars`[+], `forks`[+], `watchers`[+], `closed-issue`[+], `open-issue`[-]

 ---

 ## Benchmark Results